Former Cong leader, actor-turned-politician & ex-bureaucrat join BJP in poll-bound Karnataka

-Former Congress leader S P Muddahanumegowda, actor-turned politician Shashi Kumar and retired IAS officer Anil Kumar B H on Thursday joined the ruling BJP in Karnataka where elections are due in about five months.
+Former Congress leader S P Muddahanumegowda, actor-turned politician Shashi Kumar and retired IAS officer Anil Kumar B H on Thursday joined the ruling BJP in Karnataka where elections are due in about five months, with the Chief Minister Basavaraj Bommai terming the move as “political consolidation”.

+Among others who joined the BJP today include, former Delhi CM Sheila Dikshits special officer Ramesh Muniyappa, Congress Seva Dal state vice-president Hanumantrao Javali, former Karnataka State Coir Development Corporation chairperson G Venkatachaliah of the Congress, Samajwadi Party general secretary H Y Ravikumar, Raitha Sanghas Saneev Reddy and Dalit leader Venkatesh Murthy.

-They were admitted into the party at its state headquarters here in the presence of Chief Minister Basavaraj Bommai, and state BJP President Nalin Kumar Kateel..
+They were admitted into the party at its state headquarters here in the presence of Bommai, and state BJP President Nalin Kumar Kateel.

-He was the only Congress sitting MP during 2019 Lok Sabha polls to be denied a ticket, as the party had ceded the Tumakuru seat to its then alliance partner in the state, the JD(S).
+He was the only Congress sitting MP to be denied ticket for the 2019 Lok Sabha polls, as the party had ceded the Tumakuru seat to its then alliance partner in the State, the JD(S).

-JD(S) patriarch and former Prime Minister H D Deve Gowda was the joint nominee of Congress-JD(S) alliance from Tumakuru.
-Angered by this decision, Muddahanumegowda had filed his papers both as a party candidate and as an independent, but had finally yielded to persuasion by the party leadership.
+JD(S) patriarch and former Prime Minister H D Deve Gowda was the joint nominee of Congress-JD(S) alliance from Tumakuru then.
+An angry Muddahanumegowda had filed his papers both as a party candidate and as an independent, but pulled out of the contest after being persuaded by the party leadership.

-Muddahanumegowda has already expressed his intention to contest the Assembly polls from Kunigal seat.
+Muddahanumegowda has already expressed his intent to contest the Assembly polls from Kunigal seat.

-He was a member of the 13th Lok Sabha, winning from Chitradurga in 1999 on a Janata Dal (United) ticket, and had unsuccessfully contested 2018 Assembly polls from Hosadurga on a JD(S) ticket.
+Belonging to the ST community, he was a Lok Sabha member winning from Chitradurga in 1999 on a Janata Dal (United) ticket.
+He had unsuccessfully contested the 2018 Assembly polls from Hosadurga on a JD(S) ticket.

 Anil Kumar had held the position of additional chief secretary at the time of his retirement in July.